rmukondiwa/NewsBuddy-AI-Markets-Agent/README.md

 ### Project Purpose
 - Phase 1:
     -Adding a Markets Agent, called FinanceBro.
 This agent uses yahoo finance API to provide stock market information.
 Then the stock information, user input, and system instructions are sent to the GPT-O4-Mini model to generate a response.
+- Phase 2:
+   - Added a Weather Agent, called WeatherBro.
+This agent uses the API-Ninjas weather API to provide current weather information for a given city.
+The weather information, user input, and system instructions are sent to the GPT-4-Mini model to generate a response.
+   - Added a News Sentiment Agent, called NewsBro.
+This agent uses the GNews API and Yfinance to provide current news articles for a given topic.
+The news articles, user input, and system instructions are sent to the GPT-4-Mini model to generate a response.

 ### Timeline

  * Start Date: September 25, 2025

- * Finish Date: October 1, 2025
+ * Finish Date: October 12, 2025

- * Hours Spent: ~15 hours
+ * Hours Spent: ~25 hours